 I am a theoretical Astrophysicist, currently a PhD candidate in the Astronomy Department at Yale University.
 My primary research interests are planet formation theory and protoplanetary disks.
 I am also interested in orbital dynamics in binary systems, exoplanetary demographics and architectures, computational astrophysics, and general astrophysical magneto-hydrodynamics involving instabiliies and turbulence, as well as related applications in meteorology and atmospheric physics.

-I am currently working with Greg Laughlin who is my thesis adviser.
-Additionaly, I have ongoing collaborations with Malena Rice (Yale), Min-Kai Lin (ASIAA), and Rixin Li (Berkeley).
+My thesis adviser at Yale is Greg Laughlin .
+Additionaly, I have ongoing collaborations with Malena Rice (Yale), Ruth Murray-Clay (UCSC), Min-Kai Lin (ASIAA), Rixin Li (Berkeley), J.J.
+Zanazzi (Berkeley), and Andrew Vanderburg (MIT).
 Prior to Yale, I went to Ruprecht Karl's University Heidelberg, Germany, where I graduated with a Bachelor's in 2017 and a Master's in 2019.
-I have worked at the Max-Planck Institute for Astronomy with Hubert Klahr from 2016-2020, and spent a year in 2018/19 at the Department for Astrophysics and Astronomy at UC Santa Cruz working with Ruth Murray-Clay.
+I have worked at the Max-Planck Institute for Astronomy with Hubert Klahr from 2016-2020, and spent a year in 2018/19 at the Department for Astrophysics and Astronomy at UC Santa Cruz.

-This webpage includes an overview of my research highlights summarized an accessible astrobites-type style, a list of my latest publications, and my CV.
+This webpage includes an overview of my publications and my CV.